Beaches Along the Gulf Coast - Florida, Texas, Alabama & Mississippi

 © Courtesy of Jesse Kunerth - Fotolia.com

-Bonita Springs is a southwestern Florida city, part of which lies on Little Hickory Island, a barrier island situated between the Gulf of Mexico and Estero Bay.
+Offering an array of activities, Bonita Springs is a southwestern Florida city, part of which lies on Little Hickory Island, a barrier island situated between the Gulf of America and Estero Bay.
 Bonita Springs contains several beaches, some of which are Florida state parks.
-Bonita Beach Park has a dedicated swimming area and a boardwalk, while Barefoot Beach, an undeveloped piece of territory, has been nationally ranked as one of the country’s top ten beaches according to Forbes and Dr. Beach.
-Bonita Springs is particularly well equipped for lovers of water sports, as the town is lined with small businesses offering jet ski, kayak, sailboat, paddleboard, and other equipment rentals.
-Browse more things to do in Bonita Springs.
+Bonita Beach Park has a dedicated swimming area and a boardwalk, while Barefoot Beach, an undeveloped piece of territory, has been nationally ranked as one of the country’s top ten beaches according Dr. Beach.

 Bradenton Beach